-DCSR and Title IX discuss sexual respect with campus-wide dialogues - The Denisonian
+DCSR and Title IX discusses sexual respect with campus-wide dialogues - The Denisonian

-LIZ ANASTASIADIS, Editor-in-Chief—Denison prides itself on making sexual respect a driving value and aims to rid the campus of sexual assault.
+LIZ ANASTASIADIS, Editor-in-Chief — Denison prides itself on making sexual respect a driving value and aims to rid the campus of sexual assault.
 One of their ongoing initiatives is to hold annual Sexual Respect Dialogues, open for the campus community to attend.

 The Denison Coalition for Sexual Respect (DCSR) collaborated with the Office of Title IX to invite students for the campus-wide discussion on sexual respect.
-The Sexual Respect Dialogues were held on November 10 and 12 from 6 -8 p.m. over Zoom, with about 100 students, staff and faculty that attended.
+The Sexual Respect Dialogues were held on November 10 and 12 from 6 -8 p.m. over Zoom, with about 100 students, staff and faculty in attendance.

 The purpose of the dialogues are to create a safe space for students to discuss and educate themselves on sexual respect in the Denison community and beyond.